The Zeitgeist of Marketing

 Their function has evolved from a centre of cost, to a profit maker primarily responsible for piloting lean processes to better business outcomes.
 Setting reliable technology along with selecting multiple frameworks to collect user and system data.
 Tasked with cloud-based platforms to design work systems and workflow processes that leverage the best of people and machines to increase ROI.

-While marketers use analytics to refine, improve and fight for audience attention.
+While marketers use analytics and attribution modeling to refine, improve and fight for audience attention.
 The practice of data science deep learning in marketing is no longer for big corporations anymore.
 When your operation is up against a multinational organization, a smart, lean strategy is imminent for success.

-To become a better marketer to future proof business, we have to explore data and test forecasting capabilities — the process of capturing and measuring past performance data analytics to forecast what to do in the future.
+To become a tomorrow marketer with the intent to future proof business, we have to explore data and test forecasting capabilities — the process of capturing and measuring past performance data analytics to forecast what to do in the future.
 Predictive analytics is the practice of revealing insights from historical data.
 It helps marketers understand and determine the customers buying patterns, and forecasts future trends and outcomes to prepare and better position the business.

 Instead, past marketers applied a somewhat arbitrary “gut feeling” attribution model approach to assign values to each touch point along the way.
 But, now marketers can assign values based on real data to learn what their best customers do, and take user behaviour signals and campaign outcomes to inform attribution models to prescribe actions for future efforts, such as which channels and pages drive each prospect to, and which segments or market to focus on, and much more.
 Forecasting with a complete view of the customer.
 Have the ability to extend out to the customer beyond the purchase, with loyalty marketing, to reduce churn.